w3tecch/docker-web-linux/README.md

 CMD npm start
 ```

+### Using Docker Compose
+Get Docker Compose docs [here](https://docs.docker.com/compose/).

 #### Tags
-This are the tags to use this runtime
+This are the available tags to use this runtime

 | Tag       | Description |
 | ----------- | ----------- |